 Deep Security Notifier

-The Notifier is automatically installed by default with the Deep Security Agent on Windows computers.
+The notifier has a small footprint on the client machine, requiring less than 1MB of disk space and 1MB of memory.
+When the notifier is running the notifier icon () appears in the system tray.
+The notifier is automatically installed by default with the Deep Security Agent on Windows computers.
 Use the Administration > Updates > Software > Local page to import the latest version for distribution and upgrades.

 When the notifier is running on a computer hosting Deep Security Relay, the notifier's display shows the components being distributed by the relay and not the components that in effect on the computer.

-When the notifier is running on a computer hosting Deep Security Scanner, the notifier shows that the scanner feature is enabled and the computer cannot be a relay host.
+When the notifier is running on a computer hosting Deep Security Scanner, the notifier shows that the scanner feature is enabled and the computer cannot be a relay.